Weezer to debut new single 'Blue Dream' on 'The Simpsons' | NME

 Watch Weezer perform ‘The Simpsons’ theme song for this week’s episode below:

 Weezer will bring ‘Van Weezer’ on the road in June when they perform as part of the Hella Mega Tour with Green Day and Fall Out Boy.
-While the European dates for the tour have been postponed due to the coronavirus pandemic, the UK shows are set to go ahead as planned.
+While some European dates for the tour have been postponed due to the coronavirus pandemic, the UK shows are set to go ahead as planned.